Chart Color Schemes

 East Innisfail is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-East Innisfail's dwelling structures, as per the latest Census, consisted of 86.5% houses and 13.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in East Innisfail was at 33.1%, similar to Non-Metro Qld's figure.
-The remaining dwellings were either mortgaged (24.4%) or rented (42.5%).
-The median monthly mortgage repayment in the area was $1,083, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent was recorded at $255, compared to Non-Metro Qld's $345.
-Nationally, East Innisfail's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+East Innisfail's dwelling structure as of the latest Census showed 86.5% houses and 13.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in East Innisfail was at 33.1%, similar to Regional Qld, with the rest mortgaged (24.4%) or rented (42.5%).
+The median monthly mortgage repayment was $1,083, below Regional Qld's average of $1,655.
+Median weekly rent was $255, compared to Regional Qld's $345 and the national average of $375.
+Nationally, East Innisfail's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing